APPLIED GENETIC TECHNOLOGIES CORP - Quarter Report: 2021 September (Form 10-Q)

 Form 10-Q is

-based on our financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles for interim financial information and the instructions to
+based on our financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles for interim financial information and the instructions to Form 10-Q and

-Article 8 of
+Article 8 of Regulation S-X. The

 preparation of those financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenue and expenses and the disclosure of contingent assets and liabilities.
 On an ongoing basis, we evaluate our estimates, judgments and methodologies, including those related to accrued expenses and share-based compensation.
 We base our estimates on historical experience, current conditions, known trends and events, and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from our estimates under different assumptions or conditions.
-Moreover, we may need to change the assumptions underlying our estimates due to risks and uncertainties related to
+Moreover, we may need to change the assumptions underlying our estimates due to risks and uncertainties related to the COVID-19 pandemic

+or otherwise and those changes could have a material adverse effect on our statements of operations, financial condition and cash flows.
 During the three months ended September 30, 2021, there were no significant changes to our critical accounting policies and estimates.
 For a description of our accounting policies that, in our opinion, involve the most significant application of judgment or involve complex estimations and which could, if different judgments or estimates were made, materially affect our reported results of operations, financial position and cash flows, see “Management’s Discussion and Analysis of Financial Condition and Results of Operations—Critical Accounting Policies and Estimates” in the

 2021 Form 10-K.